Skip to main content

 What the scores reveal

 Reasoning models have a clear advantage.
-Models with explicit chain-of-thought capabilities (GPT-5.3 Codex, o3, DeepSeek R1) consistently outscore their non-reasoning counterparts on LiveCodeBench by 5-15 points.
-This makes sense — fresh competitive programming problems reward step-by-step reasoning more than pattern recognition.
+Models with chain-of-thought capabilities consistently outscore their non-reasoning counterparts on LiveCodeBench by 5-15 points.
+Fresh competitive programming problems reward step-by-step reasoning.

-Open-weight models close the gap.
+Open-weight models close the gap less here.
 On HumanEval, the gap between proprietary and open-weight models is 5-10 points.
-On LiveCodeBench, it's 15-25 points.
-This suggests open-weight models benefit more from training data exposure than proprietary ones — or that proprietary models have stronger generalization capabilities.
+On LiveCodeBench, it widens to 15-25 points.

 LiveCodeBench vs SWE-bench